DomDevs2000/react-shopping-cart/notes.md

 # Notes

+I used git to store changes so that you can see the changes via git.
+See below for issues I had with installing with npm.
+App is fully functional per instructions, styling isn't 100% correct as the CSS was more time-consuming than the React.
+If I had more time I would write unit-tests using React-testing-library and Jest.

 ## Issues

-had issues installing due to node-sass not building on newer OSX versions.
+Had issues installing due to node-sass not building on newer OSX versions.
 Fix is to use newer version of node-gyp but could not get it working.
+Since the issue is node-sass had to switch to using standard css.
+Could not work out webpack config to use standard css so used ParcelJS instead.
 ```
 npm ERR! code 1
 npm ERR! path /Users/aidancarvalhodev/Desktop/Aidan-Carvalho-Tech-Test-Xanda/node_modules/node-sass